DJI Mavic Mini 2.7K Quadcopter Drone w/ 2 Extra Batteries for $200

-You'd pay at least $399 for a new drone without the extra batteries from any reputable seller.
+You'd pay at least $399 for a new drone with no extra batteries from a reputable seller.
+(For further comparison, it's only a buck more than the same seller charges for the refurb drone without the extra batteries.)
 Buy Now at eBay

 - Sold by DJI via eBay.